-The OGC continued to work on a wide variety of other legal matters, including matters involving FOIA, the Paperwork Reduction Act, the Equal Employment Opportunity Act, NEPA, the National Historic Preservation Act, the National Trails System Act, and the Federal

-Advisory Committee Act.
+The Board continued to assist the DOJ in the defense of numerous Fifth Amendment takings cases arising from the conversion or attempted conversion of rail lines to interim trail use under the National Trails System Act.
+The OGC also continued to work on a wide variety of other legal matters, including matters involving FOIA, the Paperwork Reduction Act, the Equal Employment Opportunity Act, NEPA, the National Historic Preservation Act, the National Trails System Act, and the Federal Advisory Committee Act.
 It provided legal counsel on general personnel and ethics issues, issues related to COVID-19, and government contracting, and participated in the Administrative Conference of the United States.
 The OGC also houses the Board's Records Office, which manages the agency's compliance with the Federal Records Act and related authorities.